averyniceday/oncotree/docs/OncoTree-Mapping-Tool.md

 # OncoTree to OncoTree Mapping Tool

 The OncoTree Mapping tool was developed to facilitate the mapping of OncoTree codes between different OncoTree release versions.
 Instructions for running the tool can be found below in the [Running the tool](#running-the-tool) section.
 A detailed walkthrough can be found in the [Tutorial](#tutorial) section.
-Additional resources such as sample input, output, and mapping summary files can be found in the [Additional Resources](#additional-resources) sections.asfasdfasf
+Additional resources such as sample input, output, and mapping summary files can be found in the [Additional Resources](#additional-resources) sections.

 ## [Setting up and downloading the tool](#setting-up-and-downloading-the-tool)